-- 1. A minimum total of 84 credits, including 33 dissertation credits, is required beyond the Bachelor's degree level.
-These must include at least 21 credits of coursework beyond the Master's degree.
+- A minimum total of 84 credits, including 33 dissertation credits, is required beyond the bachelor's degree level.
+These must include at least 21 credits of coursework beyond the master's degree.
 At least 12 of these credits should be taken in the Electrical Engineering program at FAU. - 2.
 No more than two courses at the 4000 level may be taken as part of the overall 84-credit Ph.D. program, limited to the following: - a.
-No more than one 4000 math course as approved by the CEECS Department: - b.
-No more than one 4000 EE elective from the list of approved courses: - c.
+No more than one 4000 math course as approved by the CEECS department; - b.
+No more than one 4000 EE elective from the list of approved courses; - c.
 No more than one of any 4000-level courses, excluding EE undergraduate core courses. - 3.
 At least 21 credits above the master's program requirement should be at the 5000 and 6000 levels. - 4.
 Specific Focus Area coursework will be required.
 At least 12 of these credits should be taken in the Electrical Engineering program at FAU. - 5.
-At least 6 credits in courses with math prefix are required as part of coursework beyond the Bachelor's degree.
-These may include EEL 5613, Modern Control; EEE 5502, Digital Processing of Signals; EEL 6482, Electromagnetic Theory 1; EOC 5172, Mathematical Methods in Ocean Engineering 1 - 6.
-A Written dissertation proposal must be accepted by the dissertation committee, normally at least one-year six months prior to completion-of defending the dissertation. - 7.
-When the candidate submits the Application for Graduation, he/she must indicate the following as a check-list: (i) Date of QE taken and Candidacy filed; (ii) Date of Dissertation Proposal presented and approved by the Ph.
-D. Committee and (iii) Status on the Plan of Study. - 8.
-Draft copy of the dissertation must be submitted for review by the Ph.
-D. Committee at least 15 days prior to the date of defending the dissertation.
-And, the dissertation must be completed and orally defended.
+At least 6 credits in courses with math prefix are required as part of coursework beyond the bachelor's degree.
+These may include EEL 5613, Modern Control; EEE 5502, Digital Processing of Signals; EEL 6482, Electromagnetic Theory 1; EOC 5172, Mathematical Methods in Ocean Engineering 1. - A written dissertation proposal must be accepted by the dissertation committee, at least six months prior to defending the dissertation. - 7.
+When the candidate submits the Application for Graduation, he/she must indicate the following as a check list: (a) Date of QE taken and candidacy filed; (b) Date of dissertation proposal presented and approved by the Ph.D.
+Committee and (c) Status of the Plan of Study. - 8.
+Draft copy of the dissertation must be submitted for review by the Ph.D.
+Committee at least 15 days prior to the date of defending the dissertation.
+And the dissertation must be completed and orally defended.

 It is expected that all doctoral candidates have at least one research paper published or accepted for publication in a fully refereed conference or journal prior to graduation.
-Patent relevant to the Ph.
-D. research topic/dissertation as approved by USPO with an assigned number can substitute the journal or conference publication requirement submitted at least one-referred research publication for which peer reviews have been received prior to-graduation.
-Every doctoral student must maintain a Research Portfolio containing research papers (book chapter, conference, or journal publications accepted or published, patents, non-refereed publications) done throughout the student's PhD degree studies.
+A patent relevant to the Ph.D. research topic/dissertation as approved by the U.S. Patent Office with an assigned number can substitute for the journal or conference publication requirement.
+Every doctoral student must maintain a Research Portfolio containing research papers (book chapter, conference or journal contributions accepted or published, patents, non-refereed publications) done throughout the student's Ph.D. degree studies.
 The dissertation will be added to the Research Portfolio prior to graduation.
-The portfolio must be approved by a graduate advisor prior to graduation certification.
+The Portfolio must be approved by a graduate advisor prior to graduation certification.

-Any transfer credit toward requirements for the Ph.D. program must be approved by the Department and the University.
+Any transfer credit toward requirements for the Ph.D. program must be approved by the department and the University.
 A maximum of 30 credits (which may include credits taken toward the master's degree with no more than 6 credits for the M.S. thesis) can be transferred into the student's program of study.